GetAutomaApp/AutomaInfraCore/README.md

-Remember to run migrate before deploying to envs swift run App migrate --env {env}

-TODO: We will move to Kubernetes after a while, but for we will make use of fly machines to run procs

-ensure to docker compose in order to run locally
+# AutomaInfracore

+## Setup

+**Local**:

+1. Create `.env.development`, copy and paste variables from `env.development` note in Automa Obsidian vault
+2. Run `npm run compose:up` to start all the services

+**Cloud environment**:

+Having a script that automates setting up all hosted environments on fly.io aren't needed, because we will never migrate to another fly.io account.
+In the future we might migrate to another platform.

-also, run `fly secrets import < .env.sandbox -a automa-backend-sandbox` (or similar) to deploy secrets for the correct env.
+1. Run `fly secrets import < .env.sandbox -a automa-backend-sandbox` (replace app and env file names)

-All the env files are stored in Zoho vault